LaunchCodeEducation/intro-to-programming-csharp/src/assignments/MarsRover.rst

 Rover Class
 ^^^^^^^^^^^

-This class builds a rover object with a few properties, and it also contains a method called ``ReceiveMessage`` to handle updates to its properties.
+This class builds a rover object with a few properties.
+It will also contain a method called ``ReceiveMessage`` to handle updates to its properties.

 #. ``public Rover(int position)``